explodinggradients/ragas/docs/getstarted/testset_generation.md

 ## Documents

-We first need a collection of documents to generate synthetic `Question/Context/Answer/Ground_Truth` samples.
-For this, we'll use the LangChain document loader to load documents.
+Firstly, we require a collection of documents to generate synthetic `Question/Context/Ground_Truth` samples.
+For this, we will use the LangChain document loader to load documents.

 ```{code-block} python
 :caption: Load documents from directory